Execute Tests and Analyze Results

 By default, ReSharper wraps long lines in the output according to the current width of the output area.
 If necessary, you choose not to wrap long lines by clearing the Wrap long lines in Unit Test Session output checkbox on the page of ReSharper options.

-— the unit test is scheduled for execution in the current run.
+Unit test is scheduled for execution in the current run

-— the unit test passed in the lats test run.
+Unit test passed in the lats test run

-— the unit test failed in the lats test run.
+Unit test failed in the lats test run

-— the unit test was ignored in the last test run.
-Either it has the corresponding attribute (e.g.
+Unit test was ignored in the last test run

-— the unit test was aborted in the last test run.
+Unit test was aborted in the last test run

-The same icons are used to display status of grouping items (classes, projects, etc.)
+The same icons are used to display status of grouping items (classes, projects, and so on)

 The icons are also used on each session's tab to display the overall execution result of the sessions.